shazib2t/MKS_ODrive_MINI_custom_firmware/README.md

 # Custom ODrive Firware for MKS-ODrive-Mini based on HW V3.6

+## DISCLAIMER: THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+YOU ARE SOLELY RESPONSIBLE FOR YOUR USE OF THIS SOFTWARE AND ANY CONSEQUENCES THAT MAY ARISE FROM ITS USE.

 ![ODrive Logo](https://static1.squarespace.com/static/58aff26de4fcb53b5efd2f02/t/59bf2a7959cc6872bd68be7e/1505700483663/Odrive+logo+plus+text+black.png?format=1000w)

 This project is all about accurately driving brushless motors, for cheap.
 The aim is to make it possible to use inexpensive brushless motors in high performance robotics projects, like [this](https://www.youtube.com/watch?v=WT4E5nb3KtY).